 There’s no “Sign” that a Marriage is Over

-Whatever it might be, there are signs that your marriage might be in trouble, but we believe at Marriage Helper that any marriage can be saved no matter what the current situation is; no matter what happened in the past.
-A lot of times when people are looking for signs that their marriage is over, many times they walk away feeling more discouraged than ever before.
+Whatever it might be, there are signs that your marriage might be in trouble.
+But at Marriage Helper, we believe that any marriage can be saved no matter what the current situation is; no matter what happened in the past.
+A lot of times when people are looking for signs that their marriage is over, they walk away feeling more discouraged.

 For just a second, I want you to take whatever preconceived notions you have about your situation or about your marriage (and how absolutely hopeless it might feel) and for just a couple of minutes I want you to think like there’s HOPE.
 Believe that there could be hope for your marriage as I walk you through these THREE things to consider if you’re thinking your marriage might be over.